Ryzen Threadripper 2920X: specs and benchmarks

 Gaming performance

-Overall Ryzen Threadripper 2920X performance compared to nearest competitors among desktop CPUs.
+Ryzen Threadripper 2920X's performance relative to its closest rivals among desktop CPUs.

 Intel equivalent

-According to our data, the closest Intel alternative to Ryzen Threadripper 2920X is Core i9-11900KF, which is nearly equal in speed and lower by 1 position in our ranking.
+According to our data, the closest Intel alternative to Ryzen Threadripper 2920X is Core i9-11900K, which is slower by 1% and lower by 5 positions in our ranking.

 Here are some closest Intel rivals to Ryzen Threadripper 2920X: